Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-5-upgrade.md

-you must _explicitly_ drop any data that you don't care about anymore, so you can't lose information by mistake or omission (old versions of the data will persist by default, as with all data in a Houyhnhnm system, but upgrade mistakes will still make further fixes harder, so it is very valuable that Houyhnhnm systems support writing correct upgrade procedures easily).
+you must _explicitly_ drop any data that you don't care about anymore, so you can't lose information by mistake or omission (old versions of the data will persist by default, as for all data in a Houyhnhnm system, but upgrade mistakes will still make further fixes harder, so it is very valuable that Houyhnhnm systems support writing correct upgrade procedures easily).
 Because the same function doesn't necessarily apply to all data of a given type, upgrade functions can be overridden at the granularity of individual variables, and they may take some contextual information as extra parameters.

-The system also tracks the difference between on the one hand renaming some variable, and on the other hand deleting some variable and adding another;
-indeed though the two lead to identical source code from the limited Human point of view, they imply very different upgrade behavior from the wider Houyhnhnm point of view, and are represented differently in a Houyhnhm computing system.
+The system also tracks the difference between on the one hand renaming some variable, and on the other hand deleting some variable and adding another: though the two lead to identical source code from the limited Human point of view, they imply very different upgrade behavior from the wider Houyhnhnm point of view, and are represented differently in a Houyhnhm computing system.
 Branching and merging are similarly supported.